mmallahham/udacity-udagram/README.md

 ## kubernetes
-To get kubernetes cluster working, first you need to configure the cluster on AWS, I used AWS EKS, then, you need to run the next command:
+To get kubernetes cluster working, first you need to configure the cluster on AWS, you can do that from the consol or by using the next command:
 - aws eks --region <YOUR_REGION> update-kubeconfig --name <CLUSTER_NAME>
 - kubectl get nodes